virivigio/pentaho-kafka-consumer/README.md

 ### Apache Kafka Compatibility ###

-The consumer depends on Apache Kafka 0.10.1.0 For version 0.8.1.1 go to the original project.
+The consumer depends on Apache Kafka 1.1.0.
+Check broker version to ensure compatibility.
-This means that the broker must be of 0.10.1.0 version or later.

 If you want to build the plugin for a different Kafka version you have to modify the values of kafka.version and kafka.scala.version in the properties